Where and when do you meet?

 I like the Westminster Confession of Faith, but I’m not sure I agree with every word of it.
 Would I be welcome as a member?

 Certainly!
 It isn’t necessary that the members of the church adopt the Westminster Confession as their own.
 What is necessary is that one has a sincere profession of faith in Christ.
-When someone joins the church, here are the four things they need to agree with – the vows they will make before the congregation, answering in the affirmative these four questions:
+When someone joins the church, here are the five things they need to agree with – the vows they will make before the congregation, answering in the affirmative these four questions: